gfaizank/calendar-react/README.md

 ## Custom Scrollable 12-Month Calendar

 A React application that provides a custom scrollable 12-month calendar with the ability to navigate and interact with events.
+This Calendar web app has been built without using any pre built calendar library.
+Logic for showing months as grid has been manually set up and the days and date structure is adapted from the year 2023-24.

 ## Features